amirhosseinjebelli/amirhosseinjebelli.github.io/_pages/about.md

 Greetings, my name is Amirhossein Jebelli, i studied  naval architecture at amirkabir university of technology, my major is ship hydromechanics.
 I have a solid background at engineering mathematics, hydrodynamics and fluid mechanics.
 I can operate several engineering softwares such as MATLAB, Ansys AQWA and Ansys CFX
-I’m currently developing a MATLAB GUI to help us anticipate hydrodynamic and hydrostatic performance of a merchant ship, and developing a webpage that can help students to decide which engineering software course to participate based on their interests and needs with [my partner](https://fnegari.github.io/)
+I’m currently developing a MATLAB GUI to help us anticipate hydrodynamic and hydrostatic performance of a merchant ship, and developing a webpage that can help students to decide which engineering software course to participate based on their interests and needs with [my partner](https://fnegari.github.io/), we help each other alot and have a great chemistry which makes us super efficient when we work together.
 I’m interested in Hydrodynamics, offshore platforms, energy saving devices and WECs, Green energies and Marine Renewable energies.